 Skip to main content

-If you’re planning a trip through Uganda, make sure you carve out time for Ziwa Rhino Sanctuary—the only place in the country where you can see wild rhinos in their natural habitat.
+If you’re planning a trip through Uganda, make sure you include Ziwa Rhino Sanctuary on your itinerary.
+You’ll get to see rhinos up close on foot and in their natural habitat!

 It’s more than just a wildlife stop; it’s one of Africa’s most inspiring conservation success stories.

 And I loved here!
-So much so, I’ll be going back again next summer.
+So much so, I’ll be going back again next summer for the third time!

 From 6 Rhinos to 48: A Conservation Triumph